Nixuge/cesco/CONTRIBUTING.md

 # Contributing
-If you want to contribute to t

 # Contributing to cescosite :
+You want to contribute to the project, but you don't know how?

+Here is a simple tutorial :
 ## 1. Create the mysql database locally :

 First you need to install apache, php and phpmyadmin :